 Here are three quick tips to get you on track with your money moves before we’re all screaming “Happy New Year!”

 Where are you on the money mindset meter?
 On a scale from 1-10 with 10 being you despise thinking about your finances and the work that goes into making a positive financial shift in your life.
 Our money mindset is 80% of our financial success.
-If we are constantly saying to ourselves that we never have enough money, or we don’t earn enough, or we “need” to handle our money better, chances are those are the exact results that we’ll get.
+If we are constantly saying to ourselves that we never have enough money, or we don’t earn enough, chances are those are the exact results that we’ll get.

 Oftentimes, our money mindset is reflective of the thoughts that our parents or friends have.
 Consider how many times you have associated what you need to do with what your friends do.
 As an example: “My friends and I need to save more money OR my parents never taught me about money.”
-While these may be thoughts that continuously play in our heads, they are not ours to own or follow.
+While these may be thoughts that continuously play in our heads, they are not ours to own.
 Work on developing or enhancing a positive money mindset before the new year.
-If we’re all being honest with ourselves, how far has complaining about money gotten us?
-Collect yourself, reflect back on where you’ve taken a few wrong financial turns in the past and be encouraged by the possibilities of making adjustments.

 WHERE’S YOUR LIST?